 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
-We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+Staff recognise where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Our staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and progress at school.
+We recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+Staff are aware of the clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.

-Our Senior Mental Health lead is Mr. Singleton and he can advise on referrals, support outside agencies can provide and self-help.
-School sends home a mental health letter termly and has information to support families with mental health on the website.
-If you would like support for your child with their metal health, contact school to speak with Mr. Singleton or the SENDCO.
+Our Senior Mental Health Lead is Mr. Singleton.